Step Back (Got the Beat song): Critical reception

-Following its release, "Step Back" was met with mixed to negative reviews from music critics, with praise for the vocals but criticism for the lyrics.
-Kim Yoon-ha of Channel Yes noted the words like unrequited love, childhood play, and memories in front of their eyes, and Got the Beat saying, "My man is on Another Level, you can't even dream about".
-Kim pointed out that the lyrics were "unexpected", and the situation could have been fully anticipated for those who have accepted and enjoyed SM Music Performance (SMP) regardless of their likes or dislikes.
+"Step Back" was met with mostly negative reviews from music critics, who panned its lyrical content but was favorable towards the group's vocals.
+Kim Soo-jung of No Cut News complimented the group's vocals but condemned the lyrics for being misogynistic.
+Gelene Peñalosa of Inquirer Pop! described the track as a "gaslight, gatekeep, girlboss" anthem and condemned the song's lyricist as she describes it as "very anti-feminist and gives off a very strong feeling of being written by a man".
+Tamar Herman of South China Morning Post called it a "stereotypical and anti-feminist" song, even adding that South Korean music critic Jung Min-jae suggested that the lyrics be rewritten and the single re-released.
+Cho Hye-jin of Xports News wrote that the lyrics "left a sense of disappointment", while Lim Sun-hee of IZM criticized the lyrics for being full of "rambling and demeaning" narratives and rated the song 1.5 stars out of 5.

 Benedetta Geddo of Teen Vogue called it a "swagger-filled" song that showcases the group's "impeccable" vocals we are used to hearing from SM Entertainment artists.
-Kim Soo-jung of No Cut News mentioned the "high-pitched launch" section of the song and praised it for being able to digest "leisurely".
-However, Kim condemned the lyrics for criticizing another woman for approaching her lover and stated that people who have heard the lyrics read its explanation as deception or mockery.
-She also noted that it was also "awkward" to recall that it is 2022 but assumed that these materials and contents could become the track's lyrics anyway.

 Haley Yang of Korea JoongAng Daily pointed out the track's melody as it was "seeing overwhelmingly positive reviews as members flaunt impressive high notes" but noted that many fans were "perplexed" as to why the song was introduced as a "girl power anthem".
 Yang also indicated the responses of fans to such lamenting that "everything is perfect except the lyrics", "mentioning male attention to validate their confidence", and calling the lyrics "so out-of-trend" and "anachronistic".
-She commented that the lyrics "internalized misogyny by antagonizing another woman and accusing her of being flirtatious" and perpetuating the age-old phrase, "women are women's worst enemies".
+She noted the song's "internalized misogyny by antagonizing another woman and accusing her of being flirtatious", thus perpetuating the age-old phrase "women are women's worst enemies".

 Mary Siroky of Consequence described the track as "less of an empowerment anthem" and noted that it had seemingly left many fans "disappointed" from what the group was marketed for.
-Ryu Ji-hoon of Dailian stated the disappointment and dissatisfaction of fans due to outdated lyrics of the song such as "My man is on Another Level / You can't even dream about this Level", "Take your Hands off of mine," and "This isn't the place for you".
+Ryu Ji-hoon of Dailian wrote that many fans expressed dissatisfaction due to the song's outdated lyrics such as "My man is on another level / You can't even dream about this level", "Take your hands off of mine," and "This isn't the place for you".